-With the next installment in the Project Cars franchise, Project Cars 3, landing on August 28, we’ve compiled a list of everything that we know about the sim so far.
+Project Cars 3 landed on August 28, 2020, and here is a list of everything that we know about the racing sim.
 We’ll be updating this article as news breaks, so be sure to keep coming back to check for updates.

-With its official release date confirmed for August 28, the latest version of the hardcore sim-racing series Project Cars 3 has a lot to live up to.
+With its official release date of August 28 a few months in the past, has the latest version of the hardcore sim-racing series Project Cars 3 lived up to its expectations?

-Although it could be frustrating at times, Project Cars 2 was widely hailed as one of the best sim racing games out there, s0 can PC3 match up to its predecessor’s success?
+Although it could be frustrating at times, Project Cars 2 was widely hailed as one of the best sim racing games out there, s0 has PC3 matched up to its predecessor’s success?

 When does Project Cars 3 come out?

-Project Cars 3 has a confirmed release date for August 28 2020, we don’t have to wait long for the next installment in the Project Cars franchise.
-Purchasers of the deluxe pack also benefit from 3-day early access, meaning they can play from August 25.
+Project Cars 3 released on August 28, 2020, with purchasers of the deluxe pack also benefiting from 3-day early access, meaning they were able to play from August 25.

-Project cars 3 will be available on PS4, Xbox One, and PC at its initial release, though there is no word as of yet whether it will be updated to feature on Sony and Microsoft’s next-generation consoles.
+Project cars 3 is now available on PS4, Xbox One, and PC at its initial release, though there is no word as of yet whether it will be updated to feature on Sony and Microsoft’s next-generation consoles.

 What game modes does Project Cars 3 have?